boblikut/helix-plugins/README.md

-place where i public my plugins.
+Place where i public my plugins.
 Report about bugs in Discrod.
 Nick: boblikut